-The book addresses these issues from an empirical viewpoint based on analysis from a wide set of cases in urban environments around the world.
-Using a fresh and unique multidisciplinary approach based on a solid theoretical background and a pragmatic management standpoint, Managing Urban Logistics explores the relationship between business logistic needs and the interests of all the city stakeholders.
+Users will find an approach that tackles these issues from an empirical viewpoint that is based on analysis from a wide set of cases in urban environments around the world.
+A fresh and unique multidisciplinary approach that is based on solid theoretical background and a pragmatic management standpoint makes this book a must have for those involved in urban logistics.

 - Blends theory with real-world cases to create viable solutions

-- Uses an interdisciplinary approach to city logistics in a structured and organized way useful for all the stakeholders
+- Uses an interdisciplinary approach to city logistics in a structured and organized way that is useful for all stakeholders

-- Shows how to identify "logistic profiles" - delivery areas where different type of products arrive under different loading and unloading conditions - to build a logistic map of the city
+- Shows how to identify logistics profiles and build a logistical map of the city

-- Examines technological solutions that support different business models, adopting a rational, innovative approach to urban goods movement problem-solving
+- Examines the technological solutions that can be used to support different business models, adopting a rational, innovative, problem-solving approach to the movement of urban goods

 Researchers in Transportation Planning and Logistics, Logistics and Freight Transportation practitioners and consultants, and City officials